Changing My Mindset

 In the long run, a fixed mindset can limit your personal growth, negatively affect your relationships, and even impact your mental health.

 So, it’s important to be aware of your mindset and work towards developing a growth mindset instead.
-This can help you to embrace challenges, learn from failures, and achieve your full potential.

 Some consequences of a fixed mindset are: